-With the protests on Wall Street continuing, historians are being called on to provide perspective on the development and related matters.
+Historians have been called on to provide perspective on the development of the Occupy Movement and related matters.
 Gary Gerstle (Vanderbilt—history & political science) compared Occupy Wall Street to earlier social movements in a Salon.com interview, available here.
 Beverly Gage (Yale—history) discussed protests on Wall Street during the Gilded Age and the Great Depression on NPR.
 At the History News Network, Jonathan Zimmerman (NYU—history) tied the Occupy Wall Street protests to the country’s revolutionary founding, Juan Cole (Michigan—history) linked the protests to the Arab Spring, and others provided informed commentary.
 In an interview with an NPR affililate, Steven Reich (Washington & Lee—history), Michelle Drumbl (Washington & Lee—law) and I, along with Chris Saxman (formerly of the Virginia House of Delegates), discussed political leveraging of the concept of “class warfare” in U.S. history.

 History shows that American political activism has never been limited to the form that it conventionally takes today—electoral politics.
 Citizens have historically employed an array of tools to influence public policy; non-electoral forms of political participation have been especially necessary, given restrictions imposed on so many citizens’ voting rights for so much of American history.
 See Alexander Keyssar’s magisterial treatment, The Right to Vote: The Contested History of Democracy in America (Oxford, 2009), for more on the advent of universal voting rights in the United States.